Nostritius/AWTools/README.md

 * roadmap2xml.py translate a cid_roadmap.bin file to a readable xml file
 * disasm.py disassembles bytecode given by dp_bytecode.bin and dp_bytecodeparams.bin
 * dp2xml.py convert a dp file to xml
+* unrmdl.py unpack rmdl bin files used by Control

 The tools are currently mostly tested against Alan Wakes American Nightmare.
 While some of them like unrmdp or unbin also work with the original Alan Wake.